Uttamydv/Cybersecurity-Homelab-and-Penetration-Testing-Project/Offensive Security/ServerSide Attacks on Metasploitable 2.md

 ## 1. Exploiting Service on port 21: Vsftpd(very secure file transfer protocol deamon) 2.3.4

-As from the nmap scan we got that an ftp service is running on port 21 along with its version.
+As from the nmap scan we got that an ftp service is running on port 21 along with its version -> vsftpd 2.3.4.

 ### Identifying Vulnerabilities or Weakness:
 ```
 cd /usr/share/nmap/scripts